ruicliu/botframework-telephony/TransferCallOut.md

 # Transfer call to an agent

 There could be various occasions when a bot would like to transfer call to a human agent.
-Telephony Channel in Microsoft Bot Framework allows you to transfer call to an agent over a phone number, using [Microsoft Bot Framework Handoff library](https://github.com/microsoft/BotBuilder-Samples/tree/handoffv2/experimental/handoff-library).
+Like any other channel, Telephony channel allows you to transfer call to an agent over a phone number.
+Read an overview of Human Handoff approaches in the Bot Framework [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-design-pattern-handoff-human?view=azure-bot-service-4.0).

-Please follow these steps to transfer a call to an agent.

-## Requirements
-Ensure you have a valid Phone Number and Azure Communication Service Resource created in [Step 1: Provision a new phone number for your bot in Azure Communication Services](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/telephony-sms/get-phone-number).

 ## Initiate transfer
 You can send an event created using ```EventFactory.CreateHandoffInitiation``` method to initiate call transfer.